HarperDB/documentation/docs/configuration.md

 ### `localStudio`

-The `localStudio` section configures the locally HarperDB Studio.
-A simplified GUI for HarperDB hosted on the server.
+The `localStudio` section configures the local HarperDB Studio, a simplified GUI for HarperDB hosted on the server.
 A more comprehensive GUI is hosted by HarperDB at https://studio.harperdb.io.
 Note, all database traffic from either `localStudio` or HarperDB Studio is made directly from your browser to the instance.

 `enabled` - _Type_: boolean; _Default_: false